Tamil7n/IMS/README.md

 # Inventory Management System

 ## Overview
 This Inventory Management System is a Windows Forms application built using C#.
-It provides functionalities for managing products, categories, users, and customers, along with user authentication and report generation using RDLC.
+It provides functionalities for managing products, categories, users, and customers, along with user authentication

 ## Features
 - **User Authentication**: Secure login for administrators and customers.